AviatrixSystems/Docs/HowTos/general_glossary.rst

 ESNI (Encrypted Server Name Indication)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A tool that keeps your software browsing private by masking the websites you are visiting.
 ESNI is a part of the TLS (Transport Layer Security) protocol.
-See TLS.
+See `TLS <https://docs.aviatrix.com/HowTos/general_glossary.html#tls-transport-layer-security>`.

 Firewall
 ^^^^^^^^^^^^^^^^^^^^^